eabait/tree/README.md

 Tree
 ====
 Tree is a small library that extends Backbone.js with new types of views.
-These views are based on the author experience building Single-Page Applications using Backbone.js.

 ##Overview
 Tree provides two new view types: BaseView, and ContainerView.